 The Tun Ismail Ali Chair (TIAC) at the University of Malaya, in collaboration with BNM, is pleased to announce the 3rd Monetary and Financial Economics Workshop, to be held on 16 July 2018, at Sasana Kijang, Kuala Lumpur.
-The organising committee would like to invite Malaysia-based academics, postgraduate students, economists from the private sector and … Continue reading Invitation to participate in TIAC-BNM 3rd Monetary and Financial Economics Workshop
+The organising committee would like to invite Malaysia-based academics, postgraduate students, economists from the private sector and … Continue reading 3rd TIAC-BNM Monetary and Financial Economics Workshop (UPDATED)

 Highlights Monetary policy has a short-run and possibly medium-run impact on inequality.
 In the long run, the distributional impact is not clear Incorporating inequality into policy deliberations may help achieve a more effective monetary policy Introduction For a long period, “benign neglect” characterised the attitude that central bankers displayed towards inequality.
 Traditionally, the mandates of … Continue reading Central Banking and Inequality – The Current State of the Conversation